II. Definitions

 - Vagotomy

-- Peptic ulcer resection
+- Peptic Ulcer resection

 - Consider arteriography with embolization

-XIX.
+XXI.
 Management: Disposition

 - See prevention measures below